mathieukapfer/trainingCpp/README.md

 ### More on lamda expression : the closure

 In lamba functon, the syntaxe '[]' is called the ''closure''.

-It define how to capture local variables : by reference, by value, all variables, only one:
+It define how to capture local variables : by reference, by value, all variables, only one.

 <table>
   <tr>